Today I’m listing part of a collection of fabulous beaded cardigans.

 – Check for loose beads and secure using a beading needle (very thin and long, see your haberdasher) and a strand of matching thread.

 – If there is only minimal bead loss, simply securing the existing beads will probably be all that you need to do but if there are visible patches, replacement beads can be found at bead shops, haberdashers or online.
 Many vintage beads of the ’50s and ’60s are indistinguishable from modern versions and come in a wide range of colours.
+Or you can move beads from one area to another to even them up.

 – another option for larger bead loss is to apply a beaded applique.